simplysameer333/MutipleCounterPartiesCorda/README.md

 # BlockChainPOCApplication
 This is demo application of Blockchain that uses Corda Plateform.
-This is V2 that includes multiple counterparties with attachment functionlity.
 For single counter party flow check branch named - SingleCounterParty.

 #Prerequisites
 1. Java 1.8.x for later must be installed on system.